 Malta individual investment program is one of the most successful citizenship programs available.
 Countless number of people have benefited by investing in the Malta Golden Passport.
 Ranked amongst the top ten in the global index, the Malta golden visa program is a unique citizenship program which allows access to 165 nations across the globe at a reasonable cost without visa restrictions.
-Although the program does not oblige one to permanently reside in Malta, life in Malta promises to be very alluring with its picturesque landscape, pleasant weather, thriving economy, and a stable political environment.
+Although the program does not oblige one to permanently reside in Malta, life in Malta promises to be very alluring with its picturesque landscape and pleasant weather, as well as a booming economy and sound political environment.

 Why Apply For The Malta Golden Visa Citizenship